ParikshitaJain/PortfolioProjects/3. MoMA Art Collection Analysis/README.md

 The dataset is sourced from [MavenAnalytics](https://mavenanalytics.io/data-playground?order=date_added%2Cdesc&page=1&pageSize=5).
 This research dataset contains 157,630 records, representing all of the works that have been accessioned into MoMA’s collection and cataloged in their database.
 It includes basic metadata for each work, including title, artist, date made, medium, dimensions, and date acquired by the Museum.

 ### Tools & Technologies
-1. Tools Used : Python (Pandas, Numpy, Matplotlib, Seaborn, WordCloud, TextBlob), Tableau
+1. Tools Used : Python (Pandas, Numpy, Matplotlib, Seaborn, WordCloud, TextBlob), Power BI
 2. Data Cleaning & Processing : Handling missing values, outliers, transformations, removing duplicates
 3. Analysis Techniques :  Descriptive stats, EDA, NLP, Wordcloud visualisation